johrstrom/cloud-meter/README.md

 # Disclaimer

-This project is still in 0.0.1-SNAPSHOT version, meaning if you happen to be reading this you're probably about 6 months early.
+This project is still in 0.0.1-SNAPSHOT version, meaning if you happen to be reading this you're probably about 4 years early.
 It does not work.
 It may do very little other than boot and it may not even do that.

 I can make no guarantees about the working state of this project or the code.
 If it's here, it compiles, but that's about it at this time.
 I intend to be working on it a lot in the future and this README will change as the maturity of this project increases.

+# Current Status

+Right now I'm working a lot on the UI in js/Angular and the testplan api that backups up retrieving and saving test plans.

+At this moment I'm mostly working on the static html pages (in cloud-meter-server/src/main/resources/scratch) so I can modify the frontend js and simply refresh my browser without having to recompile the jar.